Sunnycse10/BrickBreaker-in-Java/README.md

 # brickBreaker
-I build this game out of fun
+I built this game out of fun.
-download the jar file and play
+Download the jar file and play